 - Living plants

-- Wash the substrate under running water to get rid of dust and loose debris.
+- Wash the substrate to get rid of dust.

-- Install your filter system and aquarium heater, but don’t turn them on just yet.
+- Install the filter and heater units, but don’t switch them on yet.

-- Fill your aquarium with dechlorinated tap water.
-Add a pinch of fish food or a few drops of pure ammonia to kickstart the Nitrogen Cycle.
+- Fill your tank with dechlorinated tap water.
+Add some fish food or a couple of drops of pure ammonia to start the nitrogen cycle.

-- Wash tank decorations to remove dust, and arrange them in your tank.
+- Wash decorations to remove dust, and put them in your aquarium.

 Health and Disease